tomaszsita/elerning-api-demo/Decisions.md

 **Trade-off**: Slightly more complex, but business value of keeping history outweighs the complexity.

 ### Transactions
-EnrollmentService uses pessimistic locking for concurrent enrollment safety in production.
-In test environment, uses regular find() without locking to avoid transaction issues.
+EnrollmentService uses pessimistic locking with proper transaction management for concurrent enrollment safety.
+Checks for existing transactions to avoid nested transaction issues.

 ## Requirements Coverage